kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/component.md

 ### OnMount

-A lifecycle event for component which will be called when component is mounted / re-mounted on page.
+A lifecycle event for a component which will be called when component is mounted / re-mounted on page.

 ###### Syntax